jerry153fish/jerry153fish.github.io/_posts/2018-01-21-job-seek-development-jornal-1.md

 tags: C# DotNet Design EF-Core DDD Journal
 ---

 Job seeker started when wherewot projects were about to finish.
 The first version of it was wrote in python.
-Now I want to refactor it with .net core stack due to ~~the job market trends in hobart~~ its simplicity and powerful features.
+Now I want to refactor it with .net core stack due to its simplicity and powerful features.

 The purposes of this toy project is very simple,